github/docs/content/code-security/dependabot/working-with-dependabot/automating-dependabot-with-github-actions.md

 If you want to allow maintainers to mark certain pull requests for auto-merge, you can use {% data variables.product.prodname_dotcom %}'s auto-merge functionality.
 This enables the pull request to be merged when all required tests and approvals are successfully met.
 For more information on auto-merge, see "[Automatically merging a pull request](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request)."

+{% warning %}

+You have to protect the pull request's target branch to wait for all checks to pass by enabling [Require status checks to pass before merging](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule).
+Without waiting for the checks, the Dependabot auto-merge will cause an instant merge into the pull request's target branch.

+{% endwarning %}

 You can instead use {% data variables.product.prodname_actions %} and the {% data variables.product.prodname_cli %}.
 Here is an example that auto merges all patch updates to `my-dependency`:

 {% ifversion ghes = 3.3 %}